Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week1.md

     }

 # Lastly
+I added Cloned the backend and frontend and made it run {
+FRONTEND_URL="*" BACKEND_URL="*" docker run --rm -p 4567:4567 -it backend-flask

+docker run --rm -p 4567:4567 -it  -e FRONTEND_URL -e BACKEND_URL backend-flask }
-I added Cloned the backeend and frontend, some changes to the frontend notifications.js file, notifications.py file, app.py file and commited all changes made.
+- Also made some changes to the frontend notifications.js file, notifications.py file, app.py file and commited all changes made.
  NB: When the server refuses to load, I use the command {gp stop} in my terminal to stop the workspace and start again and it worked successfully.